-Modesto Subbasin GSP STRGBA GSA/Tuolumne GSA states that the GSAs are not required to address undesirable results that occurred before - and have not been corrected by - January 1, 2015 (§10727.2 (b)(4)).
+As explained in subsequent sections, this GSP analyzes conditions related to the six sustainability indicators that support definitions for undesirable results.
+SGMA legislation states that the GSAs are not required to address undesirable results that occurred before - and have not been corrected by - January 1, 2015 (§10727.2 (b)(4)).
 Accordingly, the focus for several indicators is to avoid future conditions that could lead to undesirable results.